SubjunctiveQuaver/subjunctivequaver.github.io/_posts/2021-06-20-desmos-3d-plotter.md

 - [A heart-shaped surface](https://www.desmos.com/calculator/fguyjsvplw)
 - [A shell](https://www.desmos.com/calculator/8fth0oldky) (thanks to Kevin D. for the help and idea)

 *Note: The below was submitted as my essay for the final assignment in the unit MTH3110 - differential geometry, at Monash University, in Semester 1, 2021.
-I've chosen to upload it here for those who may have seen my Desmos surface visualisation, and are interested in how I derived it!*
+I've chosen to upload it here for those who may have seen my Desmos surface visualisation, and are interested in how I derived it!
+However, it assumes familiarity, especially near the end, with differential-geometric quantities such as maps of surfaces and their derivatives, and tangent spaces.*

 ## The explanation and geometry of the Desmos visualisation